RFCNLP/RFCNLP/tutorials/attacker.synthesis.md

 ## 3. Confirmation of Candidate Attackers

 We call a candidate attacker *confirmed* if it has a terminating execution in which it violates one of the properties.
 For your convenience, we include the script [checkAttack.py](checkAttack.py).
 The usage is `python3 checkAttack.py [attackFile]`, e.g., `python3 checkAttack.py example.outputs/dccplinear2promela/attack-promela-models.DCCP.props.phi1-DCCP-_True/attacker_96_WITH_RECOVERY_soft_transitions.pml`.
-The script will check if a candidate attacker is confirmed or not, and print a detailed explanation to the terminal.
+The script will check if a candidate attacker is confirmed or not, print a detailed explanation to the terminal, and then create and save a heuristic description of how the attack works against each property.
+For example:

+TODO

 ## 4. Attacker Strategies